Published as part of a four-part trip series covering Amsterdam, Copenhagen, Stockholm and Bergen.

 Our time in Norway was more challenging to plan because it had a different focus than the Netherlands, Denmark and Sweden.
 Our main goal was not to explore one city, but to experience the country’s world-renowned fjords.
-Therefore, instead of the trip research being confined to one specific area (i.e. Amsterdam or Copenhagen), we were suddenly looking at an entire country and trying to decide the best way to go about accomplishing that goal.
+Instead of the trip research being confined to one specific area, we were suddenly looking at an entire country and deciding the best way to accomplish that goal.
 And to top it all off, we had just a few short days of travel time.

-Time is always the tricky thing – with no shortage of it, trip planning becomes that much easier, as you don’t have to be nearly as efficient or choosy.
+Time is always the tricky thing – with no shortage of it, trip planning becomes that much easier.
+You don’t have to be nearly as efficient or choosy.
 But, most of us do not have that luxury.
 (Where is that job with unlimited paid vacation time hiding, anyway…?)

 However, if you’re visiting Norway with the hopes of seeing the fjords and time is not on your side, don’t fret!
-It’s totally doable to go on a brief (but still b-e-a-utiful) foray into these natural phenomena.
+It’s totally doable to go on a brief but beautiful foray into these natural phenomena.

 My first piece of advice would be to base yourself in Bergen.
 Bergen is a small city in southwestern Norway and is referred to as “the Gateway to the Fjords” – sounds promising, right?
 In the interest of time, we flew from Stockholm to Bergen on a $75, 1.5 hour flight.
 (Driving would have taken somewhere between 12 and 15 hours, and we didn’t have a vehicle at our disposal, anyway.)
 Here’s a rundown of how we used our time, broken down by exploring Bergen itself and taking two separate day trips into the fjords.